Six items appear below:

 The nature of the laws of physics is a source of wonder in itself.
 As theoretical physicist Paul Davies writes, "If nature is so 'clever' as to exploit mechanisms that amaze us with their ingenuity, is that not persuasive evidence for the existence of intelligent design behind the universe?
 If the world's finest minds can unravel only with difficulty the deeper workings of nature, how could it be supposed that those workings are merely a mindless accident, a product of blind chance?"
 (Superforce, pp. 235-36)

-The following website has many debates about the Bible and religion:
+Many debates about the Bible and religion: